fl0mb/websocket-smuggle/README.md

 ### 2. Smuggling techniques

-In reality, however, reverse proxies can behave differently and do not adhere fully to RFC 6445.
+In reality, however, reverse proxies can behave differently and do not adhere fully to [RFC 6455](https://tools.ietf.org/html/rfc6455).
 This leads to smuggling attacks.

 ### 2.1 Scenario 1